toonsegers/sec_groups/README.md

 For our implementation we use the MPyC framework: [https://github.com/lschoe/].

+*Note: This implementation is work-in-progress.
+(Expect many bugs/issues.)
+A future version of Secure Groups will be incorporated in MPyC.
+Until then, please install this work-in-progress version by following the steps explained under Installation.*

 ### Constant-time extended gcd algorithm and protocol
 We introduce a practical protocol to calculate the extended gcd (xgcd) of two secret-shared integers adapting recent work by Bernstein and Yang [https://eprint.iacr.org/2019/266] from the p-adic setting to the finite field setting.
 This xgcd MPC protocol is a first and of independent interest.
 We apply it to implement the class group operation in MPC.